A Cognitive Regularizer for Language Modeling: Results

 \cref{tab:dataset_size_1} shows the perplexities for models with and without UID regulariztion for these three datasets.
 As suggested by earlier results, improvements were strongest for the WMT'06 dataset, with an improvement of 1.4 perplexity points for the variance regularizer and 0.9 PPL points for local consistency.
 For the larger EuroParl and WT-103 datasets, on the other hand, improvement was more modest, ranging from 0.1 to 0.3 perplexity points.

 As further confirmation that UID regularization has a greater impact on smaller datasets, we perform an ablation study that roughly controls for language content by training models on the subsets of the same dataset.
 For this ablation, we take subsets of 2, 4, 8, 12, 16, 24, and 32 million sentences from the 47 million sentences in English EuroParl, and observe how much the UID regularizers improve perplexity for each training dataset size.
-As shown in \cref{fig:dataset_size}, the results tell the same story as \cref{tab:dataset_size_1}---UID regularization improves perplexity more for smaller datasets. \pgfplotsset{width=6cm,height=5.0cm,compat=1.9}
+As shown in \cref{fig:dataset_size}, the results tell the same story as \cref{tab:dataset_size_1}---UID regularization improves perplexity more for smaller datasets.
 These results are consistent with the expectation that models trained on smaller datasets are more likely to overfit and could therefore benefit more from regularization \cite{DBLP:conf/iclr/MelisDB18}.
-As it is possible that the models trained on smaller datasets could benefit from any kind of regularization, we experiment with label smoothing \cite{szegedy2016rethinking}, another regularization technique that similarly augments the training objective with a penalty. \cref{tab:label_smoothing} shows these results for models trained on WMT'06 and EuroParl with label smoothing---our experiments indicate that, across the board, label smoothing leads to worse perplexity compared with baseline models.\footnote{This negative result for applying label smoothing to language modeling is consistent with prior empirical findings \cite{muller2019does,gao-etal-2020-towards,meister+al.acl20}.} We take this result as further evidence that the improvement from UID regularization stems from the UID hypothesis as a valid inductive bias, rather than simply a need for any kind of regularization when training on smaller datasets.\looseness=-1 \begingroup
+As it is possible that the models trained on smaller datasets could benefit from any kind of regularization, we experiment with label smoothing \cite{szegedy2016rethinking}, another regularization technique that similarly augments the training objective with a penalty. \cref{tab:label_smoothing} shows these results for models trained on WMT'06 and EuroParl with label smoothing---our experiments indicate that, across the board, label smoothing leads to worse perplexity compared with baseline models.\footnote{This negative result for applying label smoothing to language modeling is consistent with prior empirical findings \cite{muller2019does,gao-etal-2020-towards,meister+al.acl20}.} We take this result as further evidence that the improvement from UID regularization stems from the UID hypothesis as a valid inductive bias, rather than simply a need for any kind of regularization when training on smaller datasets.\looseness=-1